Prevent churn with cancellation flows

 -

-Change Plan: Redirect to screen where the customer can manually update the subscription details.
+Change Plan: Redirect the customer to a screen where they can manually update the subscription details.
 You can customize the copy; the button sends customers to your manual renewal page with preconfigured upgrade/downgrade options.

 -

-None: No incentive modal: Auto-renewal is disabled immediately when the option is chosen.
+None: Does not display an incentive modal.
+Automatic renewal is disabled immediately when the option is selected.

 Finalize the set-up